 So, if you are starting out (or if you are struggling to increase the popularity of your content), the blogger outreach strategy helps you reach targeted prospects in your niche to communicate with them and show what you are doing.

 You can use this strategy massively by sending generic emails to a large number of contacts in your industry, or you can choose to select the most appropriate contacts and prepare a personalized email.

 I prefer the latter.

-Second, the number of contacts you can send your email is limited, regardless of your niche.
+Second, the number of contacts you can send your email to is limited, regardless of your niche.

 There are several ways to find prospects in your niche.

 Let’s see step by step how to follow each of these strategies.

 Comments on Your Blog

 People who have left a comment on your blog are already connected with you in some way.
 This means it will be easier to contact them, as you already have their email.

 You can find their contact by visiting the comments section of your WordPress blog: